samarpanda/husky-jira-demo/README.md

 }
 ```

 4. Now each git commit message should contain a jira id reference else the commit will fail.
-Pattern to follow for successful git commit is `JIRA-1: <Commit Message description>`
+Pattern to follow for successful git commit is `JIRA-<ID>: <Commit Message description>`